ACBlainey/Concord/10_MVP_&_Modules/README.md

 > **Take useful ideas out of the larger Concord and give them an opportunity to prove themselves independently.**

 These modules comprise of civilisation specific systems and Concordian methodology.
-The reasoning methodology is applicable across many domains and may be far more useful to most than the Civilization systems.
+The reasoning methodology is applicable across many domains and may be far more useful to most readers than the Civilization systems.

 ## Modules ##